 Online banking with minimal monthly and ATM fees.

 What banking products does State Farm Bank offer?State Farm Bank offers personal checking and savings accounts, with additional banking products such as credit cards and loans.

 How does it compare to other banks or services?State Farm Bank holds approximately $16 billion in assets, which places it outside the top 50 largest banks in the US.
 State Farm is a relatively small bank but it’s the largest property and casualty insurance company in the US.

 It has no branch locations, but its insurance offices can accept applications and do limited banking.

 - No minimum deposit amounts.
-Easily start a basic checking or savings account with any amount you want.
+Easily open a State Farm Bank checking account with as little as one cent.

 - Online only.
 State Farm Bank doesn’t have any branch locations and its insurance offices do limited banking.

 - Limited product selection.
 While its basic savings and checking options keep banking simple, it also means that State Farm lacks high-yield accounts or discounts on loans, CDs and IRAs.